Integrable Complex Structures on Twistor Spaces: Introduction

-While we will use $(\mathcal{C}(E),\mathcal{J}^{(\nabla,I)})$ to derive results about the base manifold $(M,I)$ in a forthcoming paper \cite{Gindi1} (see also below), the focus of our present paper is to describe various examples of vector bundles that admit connections with (1,1) curvature and the resulting holomorphic structures on the twistor spaces.
+While we will use $(\mathcal{C}(E),\mathcal{J}^{(\nabla,I)})$ to derive results about the base manifold $(M,I)$ in \cite{Gindi1}, the focus of our present paper is to describe various examples of vector bundles that admit connections with (1,1) curvature and to study the resulting holomorphic structures on the twistor spaces.
 For instance, in Section \ref{SecDOP} we demonstrate that a general holomorphic Hermitian bundle, $(E,g,J)$, admits many such connections.
 The Chern connection is of course an example, but as we show, $\overline{\partial}$ closed sections $D \in \Gamma(T^{*0,1}\otimes \wedge^{2}E^{*1,0})$ and $\alpha \in \Gamma(T^{*0,1}\otimes \wedge^{2}E^{1,0})$ can also be used to define connections on $E$ with (1,1) curvature.
 In the case when $E=TM$, $D$ is a $\overline{\partial}$ closed (2,1) form and our goal in Section \ref{SecTF} is to describe how such forms naturally appear on well known classes of Hermitian manifolds.
-For example, SKT manifolds, bihermitian manifolds --also known as generalized Kahler manifolds-- as well as Calabi-Yau manifolds \cite{Skt2,Rocek1,Apost1,Gualt2} all admit $\overline{\partial}$ closed (2,1) forms and thus complex structures on their twistor spaces.
+For example, SKT manifolds, bihermitian manifolds---also known as generalized Kahler manifolds---as well as strong HKT manifolds \cite{Skt2,Rocek1,Apost1,Gualt2, Grant1} all admit $\overline{\partial}$ closed (2,1) forms and thus complex structures on their twistor spaces.